TKOaly/roi-service-tgbot/README.md

 ## Introduction

-A Telegram bot to broadcast Jobs service notifications
+A Telegram bot to broadcast Job Service notifications

 ## Installation